 We believe that all who repent of their sins and believe in the Lord Jesus Christ receive the forgiveness of sin.

-We believe that all that are accepted as the children of God may receive the inward assurance of the Holy Spirit to that fact.
+We believe that all who are accepted as the children of God may receive the inward assurance of the Holy Spirit to that fact.

-We believe that all who truly desire to seek it may love God with all their hearts, souls, minds and strength and their neighbors as themselves.
+We believe that all who truly desire to seek it may love God with all their hearts, souls, minds, and strength and love their neighbors as themselves.